revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <blockquote>

-- If the dependencies are not found, Maven stops processing and thrwos an error.
+- If the dependencies are not found, Maven stops processing and throws an error.

 </blockquote>